Introduction to Python

 Hola, MaximoFN

-If we want the module to have a specific name in our code, we can use the word as
+If we want our module to have a specific name within our code, we can use the word as

 import introduccion_python.modulo1 as mod1mod1.funcion_del_modulo('MaximoFN')